-According to Wombat Security’s 2018 State of the Phish, 76 percent of organizations experienced phishing attacks in 2017 and 48% said that the rate of phishing attacks is increasing.
+According to Wombat Security’s State of the Phish report, 76 percent of organizations experienced phishing attacks in 2017 and 48% said that the rate of phishing attacks is increasing.

-And these attacks are costly.
+And the effects of phishing attacks are costly.
 According to the FBI, these scams have accounted for more than $5 billion in losses.